marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 Writing OptionROM with `setpxe`
 =======
 The low address range of the NVRAM stores a table of metadata which is referred to as "directory".
-The function at `0x2BB4D` goes through this table to find an entry suitable for storing PXE blob metadata.
-Every entry is identified with an id and the base directory holds 8 entries at most.
+This metadata indicates where various NVRAM blobs are located, including PXE payload. `sub_2BB4D` goes through this table to find an entry which refers to PXE binary, with each entry identified with an id and the base directory holding 8 entries at most.
 There exists also the concept of extended  directory, which is not covered in this exercise.
-The code iterates through entries `[0,8[` and under certain conditions, it copies their content to memory. `ecx` is used store the current index and address of NVRAM as follows:
+The code iterates through entries `[0,8[` and under certain conditions, it copies their content to memory. `ecx` is used store the index of the current entry in NVRAM and `edi` stores directory base address in memory:
 ```
 0002BBA9 loc_2BBA9:                              ; CODE XREF: dir_find_entry+50j
 0002BBA9                 mov     eax, ecx